30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Making campaign improvements when needed and completing projects

-They need to have excellent communication and organizational skills and a high level of organization and attention to detail.
+Marketing assistants need to have excellent communication and organizational skills, a high level of organization, and attention to detail.

-With the increasing threat of global environmental change, environmental engineering technology has never been more important.
+With the increasing threat of global environmental change, environmental engineering technology has never been more critical.
 Environmental technicians are in high demand.
-They work in core engineering teams to uncover and eliminate climate-related or ecological threats.
-Their job responsibilities mostly involve taking practical measures to curb the effects of climate change.
+They work alongside environmental engineers in core engineering teams to uncover and eliminate climate-related or ecological threats.
+Their job responsibilities mainly involve taking practical measures to curb the effects of climate change.
 These could include:

 • Investigating sources of pollution and contamination